 As you're building your app, you might want to lock down access to your Firestore database.
 However, before you launch, you'll need more nuanced Firestore Security Rules.
-With the Firestore emulator, you can write unit tests that check the behavior of your Firestore Security Rules.
+With the Firestore emulator, in addition to prototyping and testing your app's general features and behavior, you can write unit tests that check the behavior of your Firestore Security Rules.

 Quickstart